Chat with us, powered by LiveChat

 Employers and decision makers can refuse applicants if they have certain records in their check that they think will affect the role.

-The criminal history check also reveals the number of court charges and pending hearings in court.
+The Nationally Coordinated Criminal History Check also reveals the number of court charges and pending hearings in court.
 Other details that the check reveals are;

 Why does the Police issue a Caution?